Signals

 Call a signal to send a notification to all listeners.

-let respects = await PayRespects // implicit subject (recommended)
+let respects = await PayRespects // implicit object (recommended)

-let respects = await owner.PayRespects // or explicit subject
+let respects = await owner.PayRespects // or explicit object

 with Celebrate {